Grail of the Sun: Memoirs of a Hermetic Mystic

 Aphorisms of Light reveals the spiritual, mystical, and cosmological principles that lay at the heart of the sacred Mysteries, expressed in the form of aphorisms.
 Inspired by the Pythagorean, Platonic, Kabbalistic, Yogic, and Hermetic traditions, as well as personal initiatory and mystical experiences, the author provides the keys to Universal Order, individual transformation, and divine understanding.

-This book offers a unique view of human life and culture through the lens of Symbolist art and visionary poetry.
+Five Masks of the Sun offers a unique view ofhuman life through the lens of Symbolist art and visionary poetry.
 The verse, reflecting the author’s personal experience and inner vision, is influenced by various mystical traditions as well as the principles of Idealist philosophy.

 Ideograms: The Paintings